TheAlgorithms/Java/README.md

 ###### View the algorithm in [action][shell-toptal]

+### Bucket sort
+![alt text][bucket-image]

+From [Wikipedia][bucket-wiki]: Bucket sort, or bin sort, is a sorting algorithm that works by distributing the elements of an array into a number of buckets.
+Each bucket is then sorted individually, either using a different sorting algorithm, or by recursively applying the bucket sorting algorithm.
+It is a distribution sort, a generalization of pigeonhole sort, and is a cousin of radix sort in the most-to-least significant digit flavor.
+Bucket sort can be implemented with comparisons and therefore can also be considered a comparison sort algorithm.
+The computational complexity estimates involve the number of buckets.

+__Properties__
+* Worst case performance    O(n^2)
+* Best case performance    O(n + k)
+* Average case performance    O(n + k)

 ### Time-Compexity Graphs

 Comparing the complexity of sorting algorithms (Bubble Sort, Insertion Sort, Selection Sort)